Free trial.

 Coming next, a tutorial showing how to sequence your lighting effects and activate them one at a time using a timer or a MIDI keyboard.
 In this case we'll sequence 3 scenes using 16 moving heads.
 This is very similar to a cuelist, where the GO button could be linked to any external input.
 Download the project file.

 Grids are your playground, your canvas.
 Follow your creative flow and use them as you please.
 Their job is simply to hold the sources and attributes.
 You can create an unlimited number of grids and put them together to build a logical hierarchy using groups.
 Groups and grids can represent a simple effect, a scene, a cuelist, a reusable building block...
-You are the one giving the meaning.
+You are the one who defines the meaning.

 This is the second level in Lightjams.
 At first you don't see any formula - you just click the shiny buttons.
 Then a time will come when you'll want to customize your experience more and more.
 At this moment, you'll discover that under every slider hides a math formula waiting to be edited.
 Don't be afraid.
 The formula's syntax is pretty simple and if you've used any spreadsheet app like Excel, you already know the drill.